kamieliz/nginx-ingress-os/README.md

 ## Deploying NGINX Ingress Operator

-Now to use NGINX Ingress Controller to expose a TCP service, you have to allow global configurations in the NGINX Ingress Deployment.
+Now to use NGINX Ingress Controller to expose a TCP service, you have to allow globalconfiguration resources in the NGINX Ingress Deployment.

 1. Change directory back to home